BACHELOR OF SCIENCE PEACE STUDIES HONOURS DEGREE (HPS)

 Diplomacy is the major platform for facilitating, mitigating and dealing with complex, 21st century challenges including nuclear proliferation, climate change, economic disparities, and cooperation to combat transnational organized crime.
 The module therefore surveys in diplomatic skills to be employed in ending conflict and perpetuating peace.

-Students will carry out research on a topic of their choice concerning pertinent issues in peace, conflict, reconciliation and related issues.
+Students shall carry out research on a topic of their choice concerning pertinent issues in peace, conflict, reconciliation and related issues.
 The length of the dissertation should not exceed 20 000 words.